 Quarterly Performance Report (QPR) Form OMB #1205-0507 – The quarterly performance report provides aggregated performance data used to determine the levels of participation and program accomplishments for the most recent quarter and cumulative to-date.
 The QPR form #1205-0507 will be generated from the web-based reporting system HUB once data is validated and edit checks are complete.
 Once a QPR form is generated and a QNR is submitted, both reports will need to be certified by the Grant Authorized Representative in HUB for final submission to DOL.

-Quarterly Narrative Performance Report/Integrated Work Plan (QNR/IWP) – In addition to providing a Quarterly Performance Report each quarter, grantees will provide a narrative account of performance activities that occurred during the reporting quarter.
+Quarterly Narrative Performance Report/Integrated Work Plan (for H-1B JA Only) – In addition to providing a Quarterly Performance Report each quarter, grantees will provide a narrative account of performance activities that occurred during the reporting quarter.
 This report provides ETA information on program activities including information that cannot easily be captured using data alone.
 For example, this is the place to provide any supplemental data that is not captured on the QPR form.
 It is also appropriate to describe any activities, events and/or partnership successes or hurdles that impact your grant during the reporting quarter.
 Once a QPR form is generated and a QNR is submitted, both reports will need to be certified by the Grant Authorized Representative in HUB for final submission to DOL.

 Final Performance Report – The last Quarterly Performance and Narrative Reports will serve as the grantee’s Final Performance Report.
 Together, these reports will provide both quarterly and cumulative information that reflect the grantee’s activities for the entire period of performance.
 These reports must summarize project activities, employment outcomes, other deliverables, and related results of the project, and should thoroughly document the training approaches used by the grantee.
 Grantees will be required to report on post-program outcomes for all participants, as well as on post-program follow-up and tracking activities for all participants during the period of performance.
 Applicants must follow Federal guidelines on record retention, which requires grantees to maintain all records pertaining to grant activities for a period of not less than three years from the time of final award close-out.